ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

 \subsection{Results on Image Generation and Editing}

 \paragraph{Compositional Image Generation}

 Our method can improve compositional generation using the proposed alignment score $S$.
 Given caption $c$, we extract entities and their visual attributes to obtain $\{c_i\}_{i=1}^N$.
 For each denoising step, we first estimate $\epsilon$ using $\epsilon_\theta(z_t,t,c)$.
 Then, we follow (\ref{eq:elbo_formula}) and (\ref{eq:edp_core}) to estimate $S$.
 Finally, we use $S$ for prompt reweighting~\cite{damian0815_compel,wang_diffusion_2024} to balance the semantics of $\{c_i\}_{i=1}^N$ and estimate $\epsilon$ with the reweighted prompt to denoise the latent.
 Specifically, when alignment score $S_{i}$ is low, we increase the weight of class $c_i$.
 Balanced semantics allow the generated image to better represent extracted entities, thus improving text-image alignment.
-Following recent method~\cite{rassin2023linguistic}, we evaluate our method on A\&E~\cite{chefer2023attend}, DVMP~\cite{rassin2023linguistic} and ABC-6K~\cite{feng2023training} datasets using CLIP score.
-We show results in \tablename~\ref{tab:elbo_generation_results} and visualize some images in \figurename~\ref{fig:gen_compare}.
+Following a recent method~\cite{rassin2023linguistic}, we evaluate our method on the A\&E~\cite{chefer2023attend}, DVMP~\cite{rassin2023linguistic}, and ABC-6K~\cite{feng2023training} datasets using CLIP score.
+Compositional generation methods have two input settings: text-only input (A\&E~\cite{chefer2023attend}, SynGen~\cite{rassin2023linguistic}) and additional layout input (BeYourself~\cite{0Be}).
+Our method is designed for text-only input.
+We compare our method with text-only input methods in \tablename~\ref{tab:elbo_generation_results} and visualize some images in \figurename~\ref{fig:gen_compare}.
+A\&E and SynGen are coupled with the model architecture, so we do not implement them for the SDXL series or tune their hyper-parameters.
 The results show that our ELBO-T2IAlign method consistently improves text-image alignment over the baselines.
-We provide full details and more experiment results in the supplementary.
+We provide full details and more experimental results in the supplementary material.

 \paragraph{Text Guided Image Editing}